SpikeInterface/spikeinterface/installation_tips/README.md

 Here we propose a simple recipe to install spikeinterface and several sorter inside a anaconda environment for windows/mac user.

+This environement will install:
+ * spikeinterface full option
+ * spikeinterface-gui
+ * spyking-circus
+ * tridesclous

 Step: